A Linear-Time Variational Integrator for Multibody Systems

-Unfortunately, despite their benefits for stability, variational integrators suffer from \emph{computational complexity}.
+Unfortunately, despite their benefits for stability, variational integrators suffer from computational complexity.
 Variational integrators transform the integration of the equations of motion into a root-finding problem for the DEL equation.
 This introduces complexity in three places as most nonlinear root-finding algorithms require: (1) the evaluation of the DEL equation, (2) computation of their gradient (Jacobian), and (3) the inversion of the gradient.
 Although there exist efficient algorithms for evaluating the DEL equation, they \emph{do not} use generalized coordinates but instead treat each link as a free-body and apply constraint forces to enforce joints \cite{betsch2006discrete,leyendecker2008variational,leyendecker2010discrete}.
 This becomes especially complicated with branching multi-body systems and joint constraints.

 Recently Johnson and Murphey \cite{johnson2009scalable} proposed a scalable variational integrator that represents the DEL equation in generalized coordinates.
 By representing the multibody system as a tree structure in generalized coordinates, they showed that the DEL equation, as well as the gradient and Hessian of the Lagrangian, can be calculated recursively.
-However, the complexity of their algorithm for evaluating the DEL equation is $O(n^2)$, for computing the Jacobian is $O(n^3)$.
-When coupled with traditional root-finders that require the inverse of the Jacobian, this adds an approximately $O(n^3)$ complexity for matrix inversion.
+However, the complexity of their algorithm is $O(n^2)$ for evaluating the DEL equation, and $O(n^3)$ for computing the Jacobian.
+When coupled with traditional root-finders, \eg Newton's method, that require the inverse of the Jacobian, this adds an approximately $O(n^3)$ complexity for matrix inversion.

 In this paper, we introduce a new variational integrator for multibody dynamic systems.
 The primary contribution is an $O(n)$ algorithm which solves the root-finding problem for the DEL equation.
-Our key insight is that the evaluation of DEL can be cast into a discrete inverse dynamics problem \cite{luh1980line,featherstone2014rigid} while the approximation of inverse Jacobian can be cast into a continuous forward dynamics problem.
-Both inverse and forward dynamic problems can be solved efficiently in $O(n)$ using a recursive formulation in Lie group representation \cite{park1995lie,lee2008computational,kobilarov2011discrete,kobilarov2009lie}.
+Our key insight is that the evaluation of DEL can be cast into a discrete inverse dynamics problem \cite{luh1980line,featherstone2014rigid} while the root updating can be cast into a continuous forward dynamics problem.
+Both inverse and forward dynamics problems can be solved efficiently in $O(n)$ using a recursive Lie group formulation of the dynamics \cite{park1995lie,lee2008computational,kobilarov2011discrete,kobilarov2009lie}.